jacquelynchen-design/jacquelynchen.com/content/case-studies/wwf-singapore-mobile.md

 ## Process

+### Persona — Environmentally engaged mobile visitor

+This research-derived persona represents users with different levels of environmental engagement who primarily access the experience by phone.
+They want to reach a concern they care about, learn without navigating the organisation’s internal structure and choose their own level of action.

 The team interviewed environmentally engaged users, performed heuristic and competitive analysis, created personas and user flows, ran a design studio, reworked the sitemap using a 30-participant card sort, and iterated wireframes and UI components through usability testing.

 The first test produced a SUS score of 75.5.
 Feedback led the team to reduce the emphasis on pledge, donation, and volunteering prompts, and to reframe trivia as contextual “Did You Know” cards.
 The second test reached a SUS score of 86.